Australian Embassy

 Refer to our Marriage and Divorce page and FAQs: Getting married in Japan for further information.

-Authentications and apostilles
+Authentications and Apostilles

 Issuing authentications and apostilles are legal processes that we will only perform once we are satisfied the document is genuine and will not be used for a fraudulent purpose.
 We aim to issue authentications within two working days.